EC Volta Director confirms initial hitches resolved | Ghana News Agency

 By Maxwell Awumah, GNA

-Ho, May 7, GNA – The technical glitches that challenged the smooth start of the limited registration exercise has been overcome, according to Electoral Commission (EC).
+Ho, May 8, GNA-The technical glitches that challenged the smooth start of the limited registration exercise has been overcome, according to Electoral Commission (EC).

 Mr Eric Dzakpasu, Volta Regional Director of EC disclosed to the Ghana News Agency that all the 18 District Offices had resumed registration, including 18 mobile teams and additional two centres stationed at University of Health and Allied Science and Ho Technical University in the region.